 - Alan Gordon's medieval mystery An Antic Disposition (a retelling of the Ur-Hamlet) begins with two people meeting by chance at a crossroads.
 The narration says, "A crossroads, properly designed, reminds you that you are making a choice."

 - Dean Koontz' novella "Strange Highways" has the protagonist, Joe Shannon, change his life when he returns to a crossroads where one of the roads, destroyed 20 years before, is there again.
 Naturally this is the one he takes.

 - Happens rather a lot in Tales of the Five Hundred Kingdoms, naturally enough as there's a force in this world that tries to make things happen the way they do in fairy tales, we see several secret tests of character at a crossroads from the POV of both the testee and the tester.

-- The Older Than Feudalism Ur-example and Trope Maker is probably the goddess Hecate of Greek Mythology who was goddess of the crossroads as well as her prominent realms of the dead, ghosts, magic, night and moonlight (if you didn't live in a region big on Artemis or Selene).
+- The Older Than Feudalism Ur-example and Trope Maker is probably the goddess Hecate of Classical Mythology who was goddess of the crossroads as well as her prominent realms of the dead, ghosts, magic, night and moonlight (if you didn't live in a region big on Artemis or Selene).
 Like other deities of paths such as Hermes or the Roman Janus, her offerings would be placed at the crossroads so she would control the evil spirits that walked along them.
 The Romans had a comparable deity Trivia (though one a bit Darker and Edgier) so this aspect continued strongest.
 This rite survived for quite a while into the Christianisation of Europe which leads to religious figures specifically demonising the practice which leads to the strong Deal with the Devil associations throughout Western Civilisation.

 - Voodoo in particular has a fascination with the crossroads as symbolism.
 Papa Legba is the lwa of the crossroads that serve as the boundary between the living and the dead.
 Kalfou, his evil side is also associated with them.